vaishakp/vaishakp.github.io/README.md

 ### Machine environment
 ### flags
 ### Tests
+Some tests on SpEC fail at the file comparison stages if compared with output in existing  Save directories.
+It is recommended to re-generate tests in these cases.

 ## Results
 SpEC was compiled and installed on `sonic` with dynamic linking.
 The storage in use was a BeeGFS non-SSD spinning disk.